jpablochaves/hello-world-docker-action/README.md

 ```

-## How to used the Action in a workflow?
+## How to use the Action in a workflow?
 ```
 hello_world_job:
   runs-on: ubuntu-latest